- Home Improvement

 Just be careful, as with all cutting devices, it's sharp.
 A utility knife is really, really sharp.
 As was mentioned earlier, it's a razor with a handle.
 So, manipulate it with care and make use of all of it's safety features.
 Don't forget to store the blade in it's blade down, locked position, either.
 Reaching blindly into a messy drawer (as we're all prone to do, from time to time) and realizing your fingers found the business end of it's razor never helps your day get better.
 It's usually leads to a lot of bleeding and screaming.

-Just so everyone feels better, here are a bunch of people acting out utility knife injuries and explaining you how to avoid them.
-We'll all sleep better at nig
+Just so everyone feels better, here are a people demonstrating utility knife injuries, with explanations to avoid them.
+(Phew!)
+Safety First.

 8. A hack saw

-Oh, the mighty hack saw; as it turns out, they're not just for breaking out of prison any more.
-Often, one finds themselves in a situation that needs a quick sawing.
-Be it an unruly, lopsided chair, an aluminum fence post or cutting branches, hacksaws can more or less do the job.
+Oh, the mighty hack saw; as it turns out, they're not just for breaking out of old prisons any more.
+Sometimes, you'll find yourself in a situation that needs a quick sawing.
+Be it an unruly, lopsided chair, a pipe or cutting branches; hacksaws can more or less do the job.

-They're relatively cheap and can be adapted for many uses.
-It's compact and easily stores beneath a sink or in a drawer.
-Given the right type of blade, it can saw through plastic, wood, various types of metal and given the right kind of blade, even porcelain tile.
-It's handy to have around.
+They're small, relatively cheap and can be adapted for many uses.
+It's compact enough to store beneath a sink or in a drawer.
+Given the right type of blade, it's capable of sawing through wood, plastics, various types of metal, porcelain tile...and prison bars (should the mood strike you).
+Needless to say, it's pretty handy to have around.

 For all of you hacksaw rookies out there; a video.